department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-discovery.md

 about: A discovery request
 title: "<Insert summary>"
 labels: ''
-assignees: cmaeng, kevwalsh, oksana-c
+assignees: cmaeng, kevwalsh

 ---

 ## *About this form*

 *Have you looked at the [Public Websites intake form](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=lunascoop&labels=vsa-public-websites%2C+vsa%2C+vsa-public-websites-intake%2C+needs-grooming%2C+Epic&template=public-websites-intake.md&title=%3CType+of+Request%3E+from+%3CTeam%3E)?
 If the "Why you're here" section fits your product's needs, please use that form instead!*

 *If you don't have the answer yet to some of the questions, that's fine!*